 This is going to be a great option for seniors who don't frequently use their phones.
 Ultra Mobile's pay-as-you-go plan costs $3 a month and gets you 100 minutes and texts and 100MB of data.
 That is incredibly limited, but for those who rarely use their phones, this could be a great option.
-Should you run into situations where you need to add on data, you can pay $5 for an extra 500GB.
+And if you do need extra data, you can pay 3 cents for each additional megabyte or just top-off with an additional 500GB for $5 extra; add-on options exist for talk and text, too.
 Still, if you need more data on a regular basis, consider Mint's offer.

 Cons: Very limited on data calls, and texts; No extra features

 Best unlimited data plan for seniors